[Advisors] How Subscription (Recurring) Payments Work

 Not to worry -- your client can still make their payment and you don't have to set up anything new!
 Their payment will be processed immediately once they authorize the subscription, and then it will begin billing as normal the next month on the day you selected.

-So, if your client with an October 1 due date goes in and makes a late payment on October 8, it will bill the full amount immediately, and then bill the full amount again on November 1, December 1, and so on.
+As an example, if your client with an October 1 due date on a monthly subscription goes in and makes a late payment on October 8, it will bill the full amount immediately.
+It will then bill the full amount again on November 1, December 1, and so on.
 (There will not be a prorated billing calculation made.)

-If you set a monthly subscription to bill on, say, October 1, but your client doesn't activate the subscription and make the payment until November 2, the following will happen:
+If you set a monthly subscription to bill on October 1, but your client doesn't activate the subscription and make the payment until November 3, the following will happen:

 - The initial October invoice will bill immediately, and reflect those initial October date ranges on the PDF invoice